BLKSerene/Wordless/doc/doc.md

 In *Parallel Concordancer*, you can search for tokens in parallel corpora and generate parallel concordance lines.
 You may leave **Search Settings → Search Term** blank so as to search for instances of additions and deletions.

-After the parallel concordance lines are generated and displayed in the table, you can search in results by clicking **Search in Results** which resides at the right corner of the *Results Area*.
+You can search in *Data Table* for parts that might be of interest to you by clicking **Search in results**.

 - **3.3.1 Parallel Unit No.**<br>
   The position of the alignment unit (paragraph) where the the search term is found.